-This helper mount point is useful if you use a lot of NFS shares. /net auto-mounts all NFS shares on your local network on demand.
+This helper mount point is useful if you use a lot of NFS shares. /net_auto-mounts all NFS shares on your local network on demand.
 The entry is already present in the auto.master file, so all you need to do is uncomment it and restart autofs:

+'''

+/net -hosts

-/net -hosts sudo systemctl restart autofs
+sudo systemctl restart autofs

+'''

-For example, if you have a server named jupiter with an NFS share called /export, you can mount it by typing sudo cd /net/jupiter/export on the command line.
+For example, if you have a server named jupiter with an NFS share called /export, you can mount it by typing on the command line.